 Is science rational, and if so, in virtue of what?
 Popper (1959), Kuhn (1962), Lakatos (1968), and Feyerabend (1975) took this to be the central question of philosophy of science.
 This question is traditionally answered by trying to formulate criteria for what it is rational to believe for an individual scientist in light of the evidence available to her.
 By taking the evidence as given this overlooks other decisions that scientists make.

-The first theme is the credit economy, i.e., the reward system of science.
+The first system is the credit economy, i.e., the reward system of science.
 The primary reward for good scientific work takes the form of recognition or prestige, often referred to as credit.
 Credit is crucial to having a successful career as a scientist (Hull 1988, Kitcher 1993).

 Because the (conscious or unconscious) desire to receive credit for their work has such a big influence on scientists’ behavior, an important question is whether behavior guided by this desire is likely to be epistemically successful.
 Previous work (e.g., Kitcher 1993, Strevens 2003) focused on scientists’ choice of methodology and argued that when scientists selfishly aim for credit the progress of science may be greater than when their motivations are more “epistemically pure”.
 Where Kitcher and Strevens presented the good news, my research identifies both positive and negative effects of the credit economy.

 Consider the social norms that scientists take themselves to be held to, such as universalism (scientific claims should be evaluated impartially) and disinterestedness (scientists should be unbiased).
 Does the credit economy incentivize scientists to conform to these norms?
-And do these norms contribute to or detract from the aggregate epistemic rationality of science?
+And do these norms contribute to or detract from the rationality of science as a system?

-“Communism and the Incentive to Share in Science” (Heesen forthcoming b) addresses these questions for the communist norm, which calls on scientists to share their results widely rather than keep them secret.
-I argue that the communist norm contributes to the epistemic rationality of science, and that a concern for credit gives scientists an incentive to conform to it.
+In Heesen (2017) I address these questions for the communist norm, which calls on scientists to share their results widely rather than keep them secret.
+I argue that the communist norm contributes to the rationality of science, and that credit motivates scientists to conform to it.

 Another question about the credit economy regards the role of the priority rule—the winner-takes-all rule under which only the first scientist to make a discovery gets credit for it.
 This rule can be implemented in different ways.
 Depending on what counts as a discovery and how much credit is given for different discoveries, different “priority rules” and hence different incentive structures are created.
 In future research I intend to carry out a systematic investigation of the upsides and downsides of different priority rules.

 The second system is peer review.
 The purpose of peer review is to select epistemically praiseworthy scientific contributions for publication, but it does so imperfectly.
-In my working paper “Why the Reward Structure of Science Makes Reproducibility Problems Inevitable” I argue that the pressure to publish contributes to epistemic problems, in particular difficulties in reproducing scientific results.
-I aim to expand this line of research and suggest possible solutions.
+In my working paper “Why the Reward Structure of Science Makes Reproducibility Problems Inevitable” I argue that in combination with the credit economy this leads to epistemic problems, in particular difficulties in reproducing scientific results.

 My investigations of the social epistemology of science use mathematical models, drawing mainly upon game theory.
 Game theory is a particularly suitable tool to study the social structure of science, as it studies how individual success interacts with aggregate success in a multi-agent system.